Attention STC students,

 LIMITED SEATS AVAILABLE

 Please note that January classes are filling up quickly, so be sure to secure your seat as soon as possible.

 If you are interested in registering with Skilled Trades College, please schedule an appointment to meet with a Program Advisor.
-Glenn is our Program Advisor for Mississauga and Michelle for our Vaughan campus.
+Frank is our Program Advisor for Mississauga and Michelle for our Vaughan campus.
 Our advisors are here to provide you with important information about the details of our programs, class schedules, employment opportunities and any other questions you may have.

 If you’d like more information about our programs such as course outlines, availability, or pricing, please fill out our contact form (https://skilledtradescollege.ca/request-more-info/) and a program advisor will get back to you.

 Jennifer Valentyne straps on her safety boots and tests out her plumbing skills at the Skilled Trades College of Canada.

 In conjunction with the Skilled Trades College of Canada and the newly launched Intro to Home Renovation Program, we explore home renovations you can actually (and probably should) do on your own.